 **4 Things to Consider for Multi-family Due-diligence**

-The due-diligence or inspection period is a very important time when purchasing a property.
+The due-diligence or inspection period is an important time when purchasing a property.
 This time period allows you access to the property onsite and makes records available, so you are able to verify the information and perception you have about the property you’re about to purchase.
-Before purchasing a property, it’s critical that you take the necessary due-diligence actions so that you can make an informed decision on whether the condition, operations and financial picture of the property are as you were made to believe initially by the seller.
+Before purchasing a property, it’s critical that you take the necessary due-diligence actions so you can make an informed decision on whether the condition, operations and financial picture of the property are as you were made to believe initially by the seller.

 **1. Income Documentation**

-During the due-diligence period, you should update financial statements (also known as an income or loss statements), rent roll, copies of leases and estoppels.
+During the due-diligence period, you should request updated financial statements (also known as an income or loss statements), rent roll, copies of leases and estoppels.
 On multi-family properties, lenders typically require at least 2 years of profit or loss statements that they will use in their underwriting of the loan, so request at least 2 years or more if the seller has them.

 On larger multi-family properties, getting copies of leases can be a massive administrative task – imagine the work for a 100 units or larger apartment complex.
 In these situations, you’ll want an updated rent roll to perform an onsite audit of the leases.
 You should also request any other information that involves other sources of income such as laundry income contracts, storage income, vending machines, etc.